hueitan/javascript-sdk-design/README.md

 prevent using the common word for your namespace to avoid collision with other libraries.

 On your SDK mainland, you should use `(function () { ... })()` to wrap all your source.

+This is an increasingly common practice, employed by many popular JavaScript libraries (jQuery, Node.js, etc.).
+This technique creates a closure around the entire contents of the file which, perhaps most importantly, creates a private namespace and thereby helps avoid potential name clashes between different JavaScript modules and libraries. [#](http://www.toptal.com/javascript/interview-questions)

 ## Storage Mechanism